-In the remote function call, the system issues the following error message as a text for the RFC exception SYSTEM_FAILURE: Other terms
+In the remote function call, the system issues the following error message as a text for the RFC exception SYSTEM_FAILURE:

 "CPIC server sends screen &P1 &P2 (termination)"